In this post, we will outline how to confidently put together a strategy and plan for your Pay-Per-Click (PPC) advertising.

 Have a think about the advertising you do currently.
 How much of this do you know is working?
 How much of the money you spend on brochures and sales and marketing do you actually know delivers a return?

 Unfortunately, whilst digital marketing provides these tools, most advertisers still find themselves in a situation where they don’t know what is working.
-The ubiquity of search engines in our modern lives has led advertisers to skip straight past considerations for strategy, planning, and measurement and dive straight into tactical marketing efforts like Pay-Per-Click and SEO, where they are as equally unsure if their efforts are delivering a meaningful return for their business.
+The ubiquity of search engines in our modern lives has led advertisers to skip straight past considerations for strategy, planning, and measurement and dive straight into tactical marketing efforts like Pay-Per-Click and SEO, where they are equally unsure if their efforts are delivering a meaningful return for their business.

 Strategy, Planning & Measurement